 Population Dynamics in the Forest of Dean

-The feral wild boar in the Forest of Dean originate from farm bred wild boar, and as such differ from their truly native cousins in other parts of Europe.
+As feral wild boar in the Forest of Dean originate from farm bred wild boar, they differ from their truly native cousins in other parts of Europe.
 The two outcomes of this domestic breeding is that the animals are less nervous of people, and they are more productive.
 Average litter sizes in the Dean are between 6 and 10 piglets, nearly twice that of their continental cousins.
 With few natural predators, plenty of food and shelter early survival rates for the piglets is thought to be high.
-Research evidence also shows that some of the Dean’s wild boar are reaching sexual maturity in their first year.
-All of these factors contribute to the substantial annual population growth that has been recorded in the Forest in recent years.
+Research also shows that some of the Dean’s wild boar reach sexual maturity in their first year.

-The population of feral wild boar on the public forest estate in the Forest of Dean has been tracked using an annual ‘distance sampling / thermal imaging survey’ since 2013.
+The population of feral wild boar on land that Forestry England manage in the Forest of Dean has been tracked using an annual ‘distance sampling / thermal imaging survey’ since 2013.
 This technique was developed by Forest Research for use on tracking deer populations in woods and forests.
 Forest Research evolved the methodology to track the boar, and the methodology has been assessed in other European contexts as well.
-Whilst the ‘headline’ population derived from the distance sampling survey is the most often quoted below, the difficulties of counting wild animals in open country mean that the figure can only ever be an estimate, and not a definitive number.
-However, the trend over time is a very reliable indicator of whether the population is going up, staying stable or going down.
+Over time it is proving to be a reliable indicator of whether the population is going up, staying stable or going down.

 Management of Feral Wild Boar in the Dean

-Until the distance sampling / thermal imaging survey commenced in 2013 the only estimate of the population quoted by the Forestry Commission was an ‘agreed’ estimate derived from the observations of the Forestry Commission’s wildlife rangers.
+Until the distance sampling / thermal imaging survey commenced in 2013 the only estimate of the population quoted was an ‘agreed’ estimate derived from the observations of the Forestry Commission’s wildlife rangers.

 The 2008 Action Plan set out that feral wild boar management was a matter for individual landowners and local communities.
 As a public body, the Forestry Commission thus sought the views of the local community, and accordingly the Forest of Dean District Council established a Scrutiny Group to look into the matter, with the eventual recommendation that the population of feral wild boar be held at around the level that existed at the time, which was estimated at 90 animals, and that view was endorsed by HM Verderers of the Forest of Dean.